 The Elephant in the Room (Part Deux)

 Advanced (“smart”) security features are slowly making their way into dedicated routers.
-If like most people you own a static “firewall only” (dumb) router then the BOX is easy to justify as it handily outperforms typical router security.
-But if you already own or plan to upgrade to one of the newer security-centric “smart” routers then the path is less clear as there will inevitably be some minor overlap of features and functionality.
-I suppose it comes down to who do you trust to protect your home?
-Bitdefender or your router’s built-in security tools?
+If like most people you own a (dumb) “static firewall” router then the BOX is easy to justify as it handily outperforms typical router security.
+But if you already own or plan to upgrade to one of the newer security-centric “smart” routers then the path is less clear as there will inevitably be some overlap of features and functionality.

 The BOX as a Router